-Psaltry have a robust outgrowers’ programme.
-The outgrowers are located around 50km radius from the factory in 4 different local governments, 6 clusters and 16 farmers’ organization.
-As at 2015, Psaltry have more than 650 committed farmers cultivating 2500 hectares and several others who attend PIL trainings but not on her database.
-There is a plan of increasing the farmers base to 1500 committed farmers by 2017.
+Psaltry has a robust Outgrowers’ programme.
+The outgrowers are located around 80km radius from the factory in 4 different local governments, 8 clusters and 40 farmers’ organization covering more than 20 villages.
+Psaltry currently has more than 3000 committed farmers cultivating about 5000 hectares and several others who attend PIL trainings but not on her database.
+There is a plan of increasing the farmers database to 4500 committed farmers by 2019.
 The farmers currently have an average of 18-20 tonnes per hectare with the plan of increasing it to average of 25-30 tonnes with the use of fertilizer and best agronomic practices.

 Provision of Inputs: Inputs such as chemicals (both systemic and contact herbicide), fertilizer, and stem cuttings are provided for the farmers in the outgrowers’ scheme.

-Extension Services: PIL have a robust extension team of 8 staff who work round the clock to supervise the farms of her farmers, provide consultancy services and trainings as needs arise and also monitor their farms
+Extension Services: PIL have a robust extension team of 10 staff who work round the clock to supervise the farms of her farmers, provide consultancy services and trainings as needs arise and also monitor their farms

 Trust:: An unbroken trust exists between PIL and her outgrowers’ farmers.
 This has been developed over the years and it has attracted many farmers to join in the largesse of the scheme.
 Farmers are carried along before major decisions are carried out and most of the policies of PIL are bottom-top approach i.e it emanates from them.